10 Unbelievable Facts About Whales That Will Blow Your Mind

 Sperm whales are the largest of the toothed whales and have the biggest brains of any animal on Earth.
 They are easily recognizable by their large, uniquely shaped heads, which hold a substance called spermaceti.
 This substance is responsible for producing the largest brain on the planet.

 The extent of the sperm whale's intelligence remains partially a mystery due to our lack of understanding of these animals.
 This is because they are very elusive, and their surface behaviors are hard to study.
 However, we know that they are highly intelligent creatures with a lot of potential.
+Adult male sperm whales can be up to 20ft longer with proportionately larger heads than females thus the adult sperm whale's head and brain could be much larger!

 #4: Whale vomit is found in many costly perfumes